-A corporation may impose a monetary sanction on owners, tenants or occupants where authorized by the Condominium Property Act, the regulations or the bylaws.
-Monetary sanctions cannot exceed the restrictions set out in the Condominium Property Regulation:
+A corporation may impose a monetary sanction on owners, tenants or occupants where allowed by the Condominium Property Act, the regulations or the bylaws.
+Monetary sanctions cannot exceed the restrictions in the Condominium Property Regulation:

 - If a person breaches a bylaw for the first time, then the condominium corporation can impose a sanction of up to $500 (or a lower amount set out in the condominium’s bylaws).